it3xl/cmd-multiple-commands-from-under-csharp/README.md

 ```
 ## Useful to know

-* With a small change the solution is ready to intercept CMD outputs in C#.
+* Use ExecAndShowCatched method if you need to intercept CMD outputs in your C#.
+You can store or analyze it.

 ## Known issues

-* Prefer to use the CALL CMD-command to invoke batch files.
-Otherwise, you can hang up your CMD execution in some rare cases.
+* !
+Warning.
+For any invocations without an iteractive session!<br/>
+Use **ExecAndShowCatched** instead of **ExecAndShow**.
+ExecAndShow doesn't work in this case.